whynotavailable/blags/wip/rust.md

 }
 ```

-What the docs will say is that taking and passing a reference is how to borrow variables.
-This I think is where the docs
+This enables your use of the borrow checker.
+When dealing with non-`Copy` taking a reference, or doing a move is
-need to be more clear.
-It's not that a reference is how you borrow things.
-Lifetimes are how you borrow things, and you
+effectively the same thing, the intentions are different.
+Taking a reference means you intend to borrow.
+This is where
-can only apply a lifetime to a pointer.
-Here's a filled out version of the previous function with the lifetime intact.
+lifetimes come in.
+Here's a copy of the above function with lifetimes added.

 ```rust
 fn print<'a>(s: &'a String) {